ray-project/ray/doc/source/data/monitoring-your-workload.rst

 To learn more about the Ray dashboard, including detailed setup instructions, see :ref:`Ray Dashboard <observability-getting-started>`.

+.. _Ray Data Logs

 Ray Data logs
 -------------
 During execution, Ray Data periodically logs updates to `ray-data.log`.

-Every 5 seconds, Ray Data logs the execution progress of every operator in the dataset.
+Every five seconds, Ray Data logs the execution progress of every operator in the dataset.
 For more frequent updates, set `RAY_DATA_TRACE_SCHEDULING=1` so that the progress is logged after each task is dispatched.

 .. code-block:: text